 Okay, so you want to market that new line of products, for example.
 You still need to know your target audience for that product.

-3. Which sites do I want to use?
+3. Which platforms do I want to use?

-If you have enough staffing power to handle multiple social networking sites, that's great.
+If you have enough time and resources to handle multiple social networking sites, that's great.
 If not, it's important to focus on one or two, or you could spread yourself too thin and end up going days or even weeks without activity.